This website uses cookies to ensure you get the best experience on our website. Learn more

 On the banks of the Galana, one of Kenya’s biggest rivers, Galdessa is a makuti-roofed lodge of 15 bandas, ...

 ... nestling under the doum palms in an isolated corner of Tsavo East National Park.
 The area is excellent for elephants and lions and has spectacular birdlife.
-Formerly owned by the exuberant owner of Alfajiri Villas at Diani, the lodge was sold in 2017 to the Sheldrick Wildlife Trust who plan to use it as a patrons' base connected to their orphaned elephant release programme in the area.
-Please contact a Kenya specialist at Expert Africa for news.
+Formerly owned by the exuberant owner of Alfajiri Villas at Diani, the lodge was sold in 2017 to the Sheldrick Wildlife Trust who use it as a patrons' base connected to their orphaned elephant release programme in the area.
+The lodge, together with its satellite camp, Little Galdessa, just 100m downstream, can only be booked on an exclusive basis.
 Please note: the information in this report dates from before the sale to the Sheldrick Wildlife Trust.

 You arrive into the welcome shade of the main dining and lounge area – a spacious, open-sided, high-roofed structure with glorious views across the river.
 Seven tables provide plenty of choice for dining spots at one end (though you may also need to choose your dining chair, as they’re all different and can be uncomfortable), and a scattering of a dozen comfy sofas is waiting to be flopped on at the other end.
 They serve tea and coffee here in the afternoon.
 All the furniture is custom-made, with heavy, varnished logs of dead wood salvaged from the park and stylish, cream cushion covers.